janitesc/julia-s-ctf-challenge/problem.md

 ## Description

-Oh no, I downloaded the flag file from a cipher-hobby website, but it seems some suspicious process got rid of it.
+Oh no, I downloaded the flag file from a cipher hobby website, but it seems some suspicious process got rid of it.
 Can you help me recover it?

 You can find the memory dump {{url_for('memdump.bin', 'here')}}.

-Download {{url_for('memdump.bin', 'here')}}, inspect it, and recover the contents of the deleted flag file.
-Submit the recovered flag as your answer.

 Hints:
-1) I expected this to be in my downloads folder, that's where it was initially 2)For safety, the website I was downloading it from encrypted the flag, but they used their favorite cipher
+1) I expected this to be in my downloads folder

+2) For safety, the website I was downloading it from encrypted the file with their favorite cipher

-3) The flag encryption likes looking at bytes in reverse <->
+3) The flag encryption likes looking at characters in reverse <->